 Increased energy is one the best clues that you’re fueling your body right.
 It can indicate that your thyroid is becoming more efficient at producing energy because you’re actually giving your body what it NEEDS to function optimally!
 And the best thing about this one is it can happen immediately; within the first few days or weeks of changing your nutrition.

 2) Less stress and mood variation during the day

 You may be far too familiar with stress.
-You know, the kind where you wake up stressed, feel high-strung all day, or get moody regularly at certain times and feel like you have no control over it whatsoever.
-You might also have crazy stress at night that prevents you from falling asleep.
+You know, the kind where you wake up stressed, feel high-strung all day, or get moody regularly at certain times and feel like you have no control over it what-so-ever.
+You might also have crazy stress at night that prevents you from falling or staying asleep.
 This is the kind of stress and mood variation that should dwindle over time with a strategic eating based nutrition plan.